kyma-project/busola/docs/extensibility/resources.md

 ### Language-specific sections

-Alternatively, `translations-{lang}` sections can be provided for a single language only.
+Alternatively, you can provide `translations-{lang}` sections for a single language.
 For example:

 `translations-en`: